Seamus Heaney

-Heaney was born in the townland of Tamniaran between Castledawson and Toomebridge, Northern Ireland.
+Heaney was born in the townland of Tamniaran, near Castledawson, Northern Ireland.
 His family moved to nearby Bellaghy when he was a boy.
-He became a lecturer at St. Joseph's College in Belfast in the early 1960s, after attending Queen's University and began to publish poetry.
+He became a lecturer at St. Joseph's College in Belfast in the early 1960s, after attending Queen's University, and began to publish poetry.
 He lived in Sandymount, Dublin, from 1976 until his death.
 He lived part-time in the United States from 1981 to 2006.

-Heaney was a professor at Harvard from 1981 to 1997, and its Poet in Residence from 1988 to 2006.
+He was a professor at Harvard from 1981 to 1997, and their Poet in Residence from 1988 to 2006.
 From 1989 to 1994, he was also the Professor of Poetry at Oxford.
-In 1996 he was made a Commandeur of the Ordre des Arts et des Lettres and in 1998 was bestowed the title Saoi of the Aosdána.
-Other awards that he received include the Geoffrey Faber Memorial Prize (1968), the E. M. Forster Award (1975), the PEN Translation Prize (1985), the Golden Wreath of Poetry (2001), the T. S. Eliot Prize (2006) and two Whitbread Prizes (1996 and 1999).
-In 2011, he was awarded the Griffin Poetry Prize and in 2012, a Lifetime Recognition Award from the Griffin Trust.
+In 1996 he was made a Commandeur of the Ordre des Arts et des Lettres and in 1998 was bestowed the title Saoi of Aosdána.
+He received numerous prestigious awards.

-Heaney is buried at the Cemetery of St Mary's Church, Bellaghy, Northern Ireland.
-The headstone bears the epitaph "Walk on air against your better judgement", from one of his poems, "The Gravel Walks".
+Heaney is buried at St. Mary's Church, Bellaghy, Northern Ireland.
+The headstone bears the epitaph "Walk on air against your better judgement", from his poem "The Gravel Walks".

 Early life

-Heaney was born on 13 April 1939, at the family farmhouse called Mossbawn, between Castledawson and Toomebridge; he was the first of nine children.
+Heaney was born on 13 April 1939 at the family farmhouse called Mossbawn, near Castledawson in County Londonderry; he was the first of nine children.
 In 1953, his family moved to Bellaghy, a few miles away, which is now the family home.
 His father was Patrick Heaney (d.
 October 1986), a farmer and cattle dealer, and the eighth child of ten born to James and Sarah Heaney.
 Patrick was introduced to cattle dealing by his uncles, who raised him after his parents' early deaths.
 Heaney's mother was Margaret Kathleen McCann (1911–1984), whose relatives worked at a local linen mill.
 Heaney remarked on the inner tension between the rural Gaelic past exemplified by his father and the industrialized Ulster exemplified by his mother.

-Heaney attended Anahorish Primary School, and won a scholarship to St Columb's College, a Roman Catholic boarding school in Derry, when he was twelve years old.
+Heaney attended Anahorish Primary School, and won a scholarship to St Columb's College, a Roman Catholic boarding school in Derry when he was twelve years old.
 While studying at St Columb's, Heaney's younger brother Christopher was killed in February 1953 at the age of four in a road accident.
 The poems "Mid-Term Break" and "The Blackbird of Glanmore" are related to his brother's death.

 Heaney played Gaelic football for Castledawson GAC, the club in the area of his birth, as a boy, and did not change to Bellaghy when his family moved there.
-However, he has remarked that he became involved culturally with Bellaghy GAA Club from his late teens, acting in amateur plays and composing treasure hunts for the Club.
+However, he has remarked that he became involved culturally with Bellaghy GAA Club in his late teens, acting in amateur plays and composing treasure hunts for the club.